 In the semi-synthetic setting, we use real-world covariates from three established datasets covering distinct application domains: \textsc{MovieLens} (recommender systems) \cite{harper:2015:movielens}, \textsc{MIMIC-III} (healthcare) \cite{johnson:2016:mimiciii}, and the \textsc{Current Population Survey} (public policy) \cite{flood:2025:ipums}.
-This preserves realistic feature distributions while enabling a controlled evaluation with access to ground-truth treatment effects.
+This preserves realistic feature distributions while still enabling controlled evaluation with access to ground-truth treatment effects.
 The exact data-generating processes can be found in the accompanying code repository.

 Across the three semi-synthetic datasets, we follow the same data-generating structure as in the fully synthetic setting.
 In particular, treatment effects are generated as strictly increasing, non-linear transformations of a latent score $s(x)$, such that the ranking of treatment effects is fully determined by $s(x)$, while the magnitudes depend on the transformation.
-Treatment assignment depends on $s(x)$ and an independent component, to induce confounding while maintaining overlap, and $\mu_0(x)$ is generated largely independently of $s(x)$.
-All components of the generated data are constructed with a realistic, domain-specific interpretation, such that treatment assignment, outcomes, and treatment effects reflect plausible mechanisms for the considered applications.
+Treatment assignment depends on $s(x)$ and an independent component to induce confounding while maintaining overlap, and $\mu_0(x)$ is generated only partly from $s(x)$.
+All components of the generated data are designed to reflect realistic, domain-specific mechanisms for the considered applications.

 For all semi-synthetic experiments, we generate a fixed test set of 1,000 samples that is used exclusively for evaluation.
 As in the synthetic setting, we perform sample splitting with nuisance components and second-stage models trained on separate samples.
-We consider a fixed training size of 1,000 samples of which 80\% is used to fit the models and 20\% for validation.
-All experiments are repeated over five random seeds, which affect both data sampling and weight initialization of the models.
+We consider a fixed training size of 1,000 samples, of which 80\% is used for training and 20\% for validation.
+All experiments are repeated over five random seeds, which affect both data sampling and weight initialization.